microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ![Quick Chat with @terminal #terminalLastCommand and Copilot's answer](images/copilot-chat/terminal-command-explanation.png)

+> [!NOTE]
-> **Note**: the terminal doesn't pull in the workspace context, which could take some time.
+> The terminal doesn't pull in the workspace context automatically, so questions about your workspace could take some time.

 ### @github